OffchainLabs/nitro-mocks/docs/implementing-precompile-functions.md

 This guide explains how to implement new precompile functions in the Nitro Mocks project.

+## Background: Why Nitro Mocks?

+Arbitrum implements special system functionality through "precompiles" - contracts deployed at specific addresses (like `0x64`, `0x65`, etc.) that provide core chain functionality.
+These precompiles are implemented natively in Go within the Arbitrum Nitro node software, not as EVM bytecode.

+This creates a challenge for developers:
+- When testing on Arbitrum chains, precompiles work natively
+- When testing on Hardhat forks or other EVM environments, calls to precompile addresses fail
+- This makes it difficult to test Arbitrum-specific functionality in development

+**Nitro Mocks solves this by providing Solidity implementations of these precompiles that can be deployed to any EVM chain.**

+### How It Works

+1. **Storage Architecture**: All Arbitrum system state is stored under a single account (`0xA4B05FFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFF`).
+Our mocks deploy an `ArbosStorage` contract at this address.

+2. **Precompile Mocks**: We deploy mock contracts at each precompile address (0x64, 0x65, etc.) that replicate the behavior of the native implementations.

+3. **Behavioral Parity**: Each mock function reads from/writes to the same storage locations as the Go implementation, ensuring consistent behavior.

+4. **Testing Strategy**: We use differential testing (via `expectEquivalent`) to verify our mocks behave identically to real precompiles on an Arbitrum testnode.

+### Project Goals

+- Enable testing of Arbitrum-specific features on any EVM chain
+- Maintain exact behavioral compatibility with native precompiles
+- Provide a reference implementation for understanding precompile behavior
+- Support development workflows that use Hardhat forks

 ## Overview

-The Nitro Mocks project provides Solidity implementations of Arbitrum's precompiles for use in testing environments that don't have native precompile support (like Hardhat forks).
-Each precompile function needs to accurately replicate the behavior of its Go implementation in Nitro.
+Each precompile function implementation follows the same pattern:
+1. Study the Go implementation to understand behavior
+2. Trace storage access patterns
+3. Implement equivalent Solidity code
+4. Test against real precompiles

+This guide walks through the process with concrete examples.

 ## Prerequisites

-1. **Clean working branch**: Ensure your branch is clean with no uncommitted changes before starting
-2. **Understanding of the architecture**: Precompile contracts delegate storage operations to the ArbosStorage contract at `0xA4B05FFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFF`
+1. **Understanding of the architecture**: Precompile contracts delegate storage operations to the ArbosStorage contract at `0xA4B05FFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFF`
-3. **Access to the Nitro submodule**: You'll need to read Go implementations in `submodules/nitro/`
+2. **Access to the Nitro submodule**: You'll need to read Go implementations in `submodules/nitro/`

 ## Storage System Overview